genesiscommunitysuccess/docs/docs/03_server-modules/06_state-machine/02_basics.md

 **initialStates** : This covers the insertion of a new trade, when the status is set to DRAFT.
 **excludedFields** : It deliberately ignores the fields ENTERED_BY, ENTERED_TIME, MODIFIED_BY and MODIFIED_TIME.
-**onEvent** : It provides event information which can be used to get information like event user, event time etc.
+**onEvent** : It provides event information, which can be used to get information like event user, event time, etc.

 ## modifyEvent

-Using modifyEvent method you can modify trade.
-The name of the event would be EVENT_{entity_name}_MODIFY so in this example it EVENT_TRADE_MODIFY
+Using the modifyEvent method you can modify trade.
+The name of the event is written EVENT_{entity_name}_MODIFY so in this example it would be EVENT_TRADE_MODIFY

 ```kotlin
 eventHandler {